m1010j/async-explorations-writeup/README.md

 `syncFib` was slightly faster in Firefox than in the Chromium-based browsers I tested (Chrome Mobile, Opera Mobile, UC Browser, and Samsung Internet).

 But `asyncFib` was _way_ faster in Chromium-based browsers than in Firefox: `asyncFib(27)` took 10.6 times as long in Firefox than in Chromium-based browsers (51.1 seconds vs. 4.8 seconds)!
-So, the speeup we see in Chromium-based browsers on Android is even more than what we would expect if we assumed that Chromium-based browsers made full use of all 8 logical cores.
+So, the speedup we see in Chromium-based browsers on Android is even more than what we would expect if we assumed that Chromium-based browsers made full use of all 8 logical cores.

 #### Node.js

 As already mentioned, Node.js now provides experimental support for [workers][node-worker-threads].
 To compare the performance of asynchronous recursive functions, I wrote [`async-explorations-cli`][cli].
 This command-line tool allows us to benchmark our six Fibonacci functions in Node.js.
-Note that Node.js is built on V8, the JavaScript engine that also powers Chromium-based browers.
+Note that Node.js is built on V8, the JavaScript engine that also powers Chromium-based browsers.
 I've discovered a few surprising results:

 - Some functions ran significantly faster in Node.js than in Chromium-based browsers using Web Workers.
 In particular, on the 12-core Dell machine running Ubuntu: